stacksync/sync-service/README.md

 ## Create new users

+Creating users depends on the storage back-end.
+There is a common part which is independent of the storage back-end and a part that differs a little.

+### Common part

-Go to the "script" folder inside the SyncService project and run the following command to install the necessary tools to create users.
+Go to the [script](script) folder and run the following command to install the necessary tools to create users.
 It will install Ruby and some dependencies.

     $ sudo ./install.sh

+Modify the values from the [settings.conf](script/settings.conf) file:

+- **backend**: The database used.
+In this case postgres.
+- **ip-db**: Database IP.
+- **postgres-db**: Database name.
+- **postgres-db-user**: Database user.
+- **postgres-db-password**: User passord.

+### OpenStack Swift
+If you use Swift as storage back-end, you just need to execute the script [adduser-swift.sh](script/adduser-swift.sh) with the parameters:

+- User role.
+- User tenant.
+- User name.
+- User password.
+- User quota (not used yet)

+Example: ./adduser.sh users peter peter secr3t 2048

+**WARNING:** In the current version, tenant and user name must be the same.

+This script will do all the necessary to initialize the client in the database and in Swift.

+### Other storage back-end

-Now run the following scripts to add a new user and a new workspace associated to the user.
+Run the following scripts to add a new user and a new workspace associated to the user.
 The username must be the same as the one in the storage backend.

     $ ./postgres/adduser.rb -i <USER> -n <USER> -q 1
     $ ./postgres/addworkspace.rb -i <USER> -p /

 # Compilation